 "When Jesus stepped ashore, he was met by a demon-possessed man from the town.
 For a long time this man had not worn clothes or lived in a house, but had lived in the tombs.
 When he saw Jesus, he cried out and fell at his feet, shouting at the top of his voice, “What do you want with me, Jesus, Son of the Most High God?
 I beg you, don’t torture me!”
 For Jesus had commanded the impure spirit to come out of the man.
 Many times it had seized him, and though he was chained hand and foot and kept under guard, he had broken his chains and had been driven by the demon into solitary places."

-This was the condition of that man... we can't even imagine... or we might resemble our own condition at times...
+This was the condition of that man... we can't even imagine... or it might resemble,figuratively, our own condition at times...

-There's a lot more on that story, but I guess it was enough for me this morning...
+There's a lot more in that story, but I guess it was enough for me this morning...

-I was thinking about my own life and how exhausted I am from all these last month struggles... no money, many things getting broken and demanding more money, not being able to work because of my sprained wrist, etc...
+I was thinking about my own life and how exhausted I am from all these last months and all the struggles... no money, many things getting broken and demanding more money, not being able to work because of my sprained wrist, etc...

-And a simple story like this one, changes my perspective... it reminds me that the shore is ahead, and I have no idea what that means, but I know I am to take some Light into dark places...
-I'm sure to expect some storms on the way... but always learn a lot more from each one :-) ... and hopefully grow a bit more ...
+And a simple story like this one, changes my perspective... it reminds me that the shore is ahead, and I have no idea what that means, but I know I am to take Light into dark places...
+I'm sure to expect some storms on the way and always learn a lot more from each one ... hopefully in the end I grow a bit more and I get stronger ...

 Have a good day !!!